kevbuh/brain/README.md

 - COMP: transformer
 - allows for few-shot learning
 - general purpose
+- stores intelligent world model and where simulations take place
+- Birds and lizards both have a similar and functionally equivalent part, the pallium
+- cortical uniformity
+  - all regions are running the same generic learning algorithm in a massively-parallelized way (transformer-like?)
+  - however the certain regions have tradeoffs for optimal settings for their domain/function
+  - connections get refined and edited during learning
+- might start as a "blank slate" world model that the learning algorithm refines over time
+- tries to steer/influence the subcortex
 ### aPFC
 - Agranular Prefrontal Cortex
 - creates a simulation of an animals own movements and internal states (self model)